Cartheur-Research/Cartheur.2025/README.md

 ### Create MySQL database

-WordPress requires you to start your database server with a database in it.
+WordPress requires you to start the database server with a database in it.
 By default it expects a database server on localhost, port 3306, with a database named *"wordpress"*.

+For the host, these details are: